derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 .. _`1.13`: https://github.com/mongodb/mongo-c-driver/releases/tag/1.13.0

-This specific test tests whether the PHP driver (through the C driver) can connect to a set of different Atlas_ deployments, MongoDB's Database as a Service platform.
-The tests make sure we can talk to an Atlas_ replica set, a sharded cluster, a `free tier`_ replica set, as well as TLS 1.1 and TLS 1.2 specific deployments.
-We don't want these connections to fail, but the test was failing when connected to the second provided URI (the sharded cluster).
+The ``atlas.phpt`` test tests whether the PHP driver (through the C driver) can connect to a set of different deployments of Atlas_, MongoDB's Database as a Service platform.
+The test makes sure we can talk to an Atlas_ replica set, a sharded cluster, a `free tier`_ replica set, as well as TLS 1.1 and TLS 1.2 specific deployments.
+The test started failing when connecting to the second provided URI (the sharded cluster).

 .. _Atlas: https://www.mongodb.com/cloud/atlas
 .. _`free tier`: https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/